MicrosoftDocs/azure-docs/articles/active-directory/devices/hybrid-azuread-join-plan.md

 Hybrid Azure AD join is not supported on Windows down-level devices when using credential roaming or user profile roaming.

-If you are relying on the System Preparation Tool (Sysprep) and if you are using a **pre Windows 10 1809** image for installation, make sure that image is not from a device that is already registered with Azure AD as Hybrid Azure AD join.
+If you are relying on the System Preparation Tool (Sysprep) and if you are using a **pre-Windows 10 1809** image for installation, make sure that image is not from a device that is already registered with Azure AD as Hybrid Azure AD join.

 If you are relying on a Virtual Machine (VM) snapshot to create additional VMs, make sure that snapshot is not from a VM that is already registered with Azure AD as Hybrid Azure AD join.